Author Bio: Dr. Sanusi Umar MD is the author of this article.

 By contrast, doctors can inject Belotero closer to the surface.
-As first of its kind, Belotero is manufactured using proprietary CPM™ (Cohesive Polydensified Matrix) technology.
+As the first of its kind, Belotero is manufactured using proprietary CPM™ (Cohesive Polydensified Matrix) technology.
 This technique cross-links HA molecules together into a smooth and continuous substance.

 The end Belotero product is capable of being more evenly distributed where injected.
 It creates a more seamless transition between treated and untreated areas.

-HA supports healthy and youthful levels of collagen helping this tissue retain moisture and elastic properties.
+HA supports healthy and youthful levels of collagen, helping this tissue retain moisture and elastic properties.

 Patient’s Photos Before Dr. U’s Belotero Treatment for Forehead Furrows